HewlettPackard/shs-docs/docs/portal/developer-portal/install/post_install_tasks.md

 `/opt/slingshot/slingshot-network-config/default/share/modprobe/99-slingshot-network.conf`

-If the network adapter must be initialized early during dracut for network file system mounts, it is required to integrate this change to the initrd in dracut for the module parameter change.
+If the network adapter must be initialized early during dracut for NFS mounts, it is required to integrate this change to the initrd in dracut for the module parameter change.

-An example of how to integrate these settings into the host OS, or host OS image is given below.
+The following is an example of how to integrate these settings into the host OS, or host OS image.

 Create a link in the modprobe directory to the example module configuration file.